Skip to main content

 opts.follow_meta_refresh

-follow_meta_refresh: 0 - allows following redirects declared through the HTML meta tag:
+follow_meta_refresh: 0 - allows following redirects declared via an HTML meta tag:

 <meta http-equiv="refresh" content="time; url=..."/>